top of page

 What is PreK?

 PreK is a popular option for the 4-year-olds.
 Students in the PreK class are able to expand and excel in the goals set for the 4s because they have an extended school day.
-This class meets Monday-Friday from 9:00-1:00 (or 9:15-1:15 if COVID-19 is still affecting our school next year).
+This class meets Monday-Friday from 9:00-1:00.
 The students in the PreK class bring a lunch from home daily to also learn important lunch skills for Kindergarten.
 These skills include, opening juice pouches or water bottles, opening lunch items such as crackers, chips, sandwich baggies, or Lunchables, as well as learning to eat at the table with other friends within the time given for lunch.

 Class Offerings and Prices